lmfit/lmfit-py/doc/models.rst

 .. class:: LorentzianModel()

-   a Lorentzian or Cauchy-Lorentz distribution function.
+   a model based on a Lorentzian or Cauchy-Lorentz distribution function.
    Parameter names: ``amplitude``, ``center``, and ``sigma``.
 In addition, a constrained parameter ``fwhm`` is included.